vuxcode/pr1-project-pokeballstore/Guide for vs code and github.md

 A browser window opens → click Authorize Visual Studio Code.

 Return to VS Code — your GitHub username now appears in the corner. ✅

+If it is the first time you log on, you need to do 2fa.

 🗂️ Step 3 — Open or clone your project